RT-B01-May-2025/Linux-Notes/Day-7/README.md

 - Breaks if the target file is deleted
 - Can link to directories
 - Can span filesystems

+🧠 Best Practice:
+Use absolute paths when you're unsure about relative positions—especially if the symlink and target are in different directories.

 ### Example:
 ```bash